isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Changelog ==

+= 1.5.1 =
+* New - Updated the `.pot` translation file.
+* Fix - Options were not migrated in version 1.5.
+This properly migrates the options to the new handle.
+If you are on version 1.5, and you don't update to 1.5.1, then you would have to go into the settings page and click "Save" to save the new options.
+Or simply update to version 1.5.1 which takes care of that.

 = 1.5 =
 * New - Simplified settings page.
 All settings are optional.
 The plugin now works upon activation without the need to configure any settings.
 HTML p tags have been removed from the message textareas to make it easier to customize the messages.
 There is now only 1 Save button on the settings page, rather than 3.
 * New - Changed plugin name to Lightweight Subscribe To Comments.